Acer K242HYL review: An affordable monitor for any occasion

 Acer K242HYL: Image quality

 No one expects great image quality from a budget monitor, but I'd argue this makes image quality even more important.
-Any $500 monitor can offer a quality picture.
-The same is not true below $200.
+Any US$500 monitor can offer a quality picture.
+The same is not true below US$200.
 Fortunately, Acer's K242HYL is among the better monitors in the budget arena.

 Matt Smith / Foundry